Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Simulation Study

-Figure \ref{fig:delta_densities_2x2} displays kernel densities for the two components of $\widehat{\boldsymbol{\delta}}^*$.
+Figure \ref{fig:delta_densities} displays kernel densities for the two components of $\widehat{\boldsymbol{\delta}}^*$.
 When the rank in the second dimension is specified correctly or overestimated, the densities are closely aligned and centered on the true values for both sample sizes.
 Under rank underestimation, the densities remain well-behaved but show modestly increased variance.
-Turning to Figure \ref{fig:delta_coverage_plot}, we plot the empirical coverage rates of the 95\% confidence intervals for $\delta^*_1$ and $\delta^*_2$.
+Figure \ref{fig:delta_coverage_plot} plots the empirical coverage rates of the 95\% confidence intervals for $\delta^*_1$ and $\delta^*_2$.
 Both correct and overestimated ranks in the second dimension achieve coverage close to the nominal 95\% level.
 When the rank is underestimated, however, coverage deteriorates to around 92\%.

-Second, we estimate $\boldsymbol{\gamma}^*$ under rank settings: (i) correctly estimated ranks $2\times 3$, (ii) underestimated $1\times 3$, and (iii) overestimated $3\times 3$ in the first dimension.
+Second, $\boldsymbol{\gamma}^*$ is estimated under rank settings: (i) correctly estimated ranks $2\times 3$, (ii) underestimated $1\times 3$, and (iii) overestimated $3\times 3$ in the first dimension.
 Figures \ref{fig:gamma_densities_combined} and \ref{fig:gamma_coverage_plot} present the corresponding density and coverage plots.
 As with $\boldsymbol{\delta}$, correct specification or overestimation yields densities centered on the true values.
 Underestimating the rank of the first dimension increases the standard deviation of $\widehat{\boldsymbol{\gamma}}$ and reduces coverage to about 89\%.

+The estimator is also compared with the reduced-rank matrix autoregressive (RRMAR) estimator of \citet{xiao_reduced_forth}, transforming their coefficient estimates into the implied pseudo-structural parameters.
+The resulting densities and a likelihood comparison are reported in Appendix \ref{sec:addsimresults}.
+Both estimators are approximately centered at the true values, but the RRMAR initialization can become trapped in local optima, particularly for $\boldsymbol{\delta}^*$, confirming the value of the multi-start procedure.